cvasilak/katacoda-scenarios/pelion-device-simulator/step5.md

     `mkdir firmwares && \
     docker cp pelion-demo:/build/mbed-cloud-client-example/__x86_x64_NativeLinux_mbedtls/Debug/mbedCloudClientExample.elf ./firmwares/current_fw.bin`{{execute}}

-5. Let's alter the emitted simulated vibration value sent by the virtual demo to be multipled by 1000.
+5. Let's alter the emitted simulated vibration value sent by the virtual demo to be multiplied by 1000.
 Using `vi` editor, open `source/blinky.cpp` and change the line to the following (line :295):

     `vi source/blinky.cpp`{{execute}}